CumulusNetworks/docs/content/cumulus-linux-50/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 The eBGP multihop option lets you use BGP to exchange routes with an external peer that is more than one hop away.

-To establish a connection between two eBGP peers that are not directly connected:
+The following example command configures Cumulus Linux to establish a connection between two eBGP peers that are not directly connected and sets the maximum number of hops used to reach a eBGP peer to 1.

 {{< tabs "154 ">}}
 {{< tab "CUE Commands ">}}

 ```
 cumulus@leaf01:~$ cl set vrf default router bgp peer 10.10.10.101 remote-as external
-cumulus@leaf01:~$ cl set vrf default router bgp peer 10.10.10.101 NEED COMMAND
+cumulus@leaf01:~$ cl set vrf default router bgp peer 10.10.10.101 multihop-ttl 1
 cumulus@leaf01:~$ cl config apply
 ```